Red Deer River

 The Red Deer River is a river in Alberta and a small portion of Saskatchewan, Canada.
 It is a major tributary of the South Saskatchewan River and is part of the larger Saskatchewan / Nelson system that empties into Hudson Bay.
+Communities located along the Red Deer River include Sundre, Red Deer, Drumheller, and Empress, The city of Brooks, as well as Dinosaur Provincial Park, are also located in the Red Deer River Basin.

 The river has a total length of 724 km and a drainage area of 45100 km2.
 Its mean discharge is 70 m3/s.

 The river is named for the translation of a native term for the river, wâwâskêsiw sîpiy, which means "elk river" in the Cree language.
 "Red deer" was an alternative name for elk, referring to a closely related Eurasian species.

-Communities located along the Red Deer River include Sundre, Red Deer, Drumheller, and Empress, The city of Brooks, as well as Dinosaur Provincial Park, are also located in the Red Deer River Basin.
 A glacial flood about 18,000 years ago eroded out a portion of this basin and apparently all or most of the scenic badlands bearing the dinosaur and other Cretaceous fossils.

 History

 Joseph Tyrrell discovered a huge coal seam here in 1883, besides large dinosaur skeletons.

+The Red Deer River has flooded numerous times with the largest recorded flood occurring in 1915.
+Other years with significant flooding include 2005 and 2013.
+Various flood mitigation projects, such as building dykes, dams, and diversion channels, have been developed and implemented over the years.

+The Dickson Dam — the only major dam currently along the course of the Red Deer River — was built in 1983 creating Gleniffer Lake.

 2013 Alberta flood

-In June 2013, Alberta, Canada, experienced heavy rainfall that triggered catastrophic flooding throughout much of the southern half of the province along the Bow, Elbow, Highwood, Oldman, and Red Deer rivers and tributaries.
+In June 2013, Alberta experienced heavy rainfall that triggered catastrophic flooding throughout much of the southern half of the province along the Bow, Elbow, Highwood, Oldman, and Red Deer rivers and tributaries.
 Twenty-four municipalities declared local states of emergency as water levels rose and numerous communities were placed under evacuation orders.
 The Royal Canadian Mounted Police stated four people may have drowned near High River.
 Over 100,000 people in the region were displaced.